seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 # CAmkES VM: Adding a Linux Guest

-This tutorial provides an introduction to creating VM applications on seL4 using CAmkES.
+This tutorial provides an introduction to creating VM guests and applications on seL4 using CAmkES.

 ## Prerequisites